 2) Medicaid Planning – the majority of persons considering Medicaid are over the income limit, over the asset limit, or over both limits, yet still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.

 1. Personal Care Assistance (PCA) Program – also called the PCA Waiver, this program provides assistance with activities of daily living, such as bathing, dressing / undressing, and eating.
 Program participants are able to hire the personal care attendant of their choosing, including some family members.
 Other benefits include adult day care and personal emergency response systems.

 2. Community First Choice (CFC) Option – this is a state plan option that provides services that enable a senior to live in their home independently rather than a nursing home facility.
 Assistance with daily living activities (cooking, light housecleaning, mobility, etc.), meal delivery, and home modifications, are available benefits.

 3. Assisted Living Program – Formerly called the Connecticut Home Care Program for Elders (CHCPE), this program provides assistance to aid elders in living at home, in assisted living, or in an adult foster care home.
 Benefits may include adult day care, home delivered meals, light housecleaning, minor home modifications, personal care assistance, and personal emergency response systems.

 4. Adult Family Living (AFL) – Similar to adult foster care, a senior moves in with a relative or friend (or vice versa) and the senior is provided supervision, personal care assistance, and transportation.
-This option pays caregivers for their services and is available via the PCA and CHCPE programs.
+This option, which is also called Caregiver Homes of Connecticut, pays caregivers for their services and is available via the PCA and CHCPE programs.

 How to Apply for Connecticut Medicaid